 8.01.
 Licenses Required.
 The regulatory agency, consistent with IGRA, the Compact, and this Ordinance, shall ensure that the following minimum groups are licensed.
 Provided that, the regulatory agency may develop additional licensing requirements or background information requirements within regulations that meet or exceed the requirements set forth in IGRA, the Compact or this Ordinance.

 a.
-Gaming facilities.
+Gaming facility(ies)

 b.
-Employees of a gaming enterprise.
+Gaming employees of a gaming enterprise

 c.
-Vendors.
+Gaming vendors

 8.02.
 Gaming Facility.
 No person shall conduct Class II or Class III gaming within the jurisdiction of the Tribe unless such gaming is conducted at a facility licensed by the regulatory agency as set forth in Article 9.

 8.03.
-Employees of a Gaming Enterprise.
-No person shall be employed in any gaming enterprise in any capacity, including but not limited to consultants, independent contractors, and contracted employees, within the jurisdiction of the Tribe unless licensed by the regulatory agency as set forth in Article 10.
+Gaming Employees of a Gaming Enterprise.
+No person shall be employed in any gaming enterprise as a Key Employee or Primary Management Employee, including but not limited to consultants, independent contractors, and contracted employees, within the jurisdiction of the Tribe unless licensed by the regulatory agency as set forth in Article 10.

 8.04.
-Vendor.
-No vendor shall contract with any gaming enterprise within the jurisdiction of the Tribe unless licensed by the regulatory agency in accordance with Article 11.
+Gaming Vendor.
+No gaming vendor shall contract with any gaming enterprise within the jurisdiction of the Tribe unless licensed by the regulatory agency in accordance with Article 11.

 8.05.
 Temporary Licenses.
 The regulatory agency shall issue regulations that authorize the use of temporary licenses.
 Temporary licenses shall only be issued to an applicant after the completion of an application for a license and following a preliminary review period, during which time the regulatory agency shall perform a credit check and a background check.
-Temporary licenses shall be valid for no longer than thirty (30) days from the date of issuance.
-A temporary license may be rescinded prior to the conclusion of the thirty (30) day period if the applicant has been determined unsuitable for licensure under applicable gaming rules.
+Temporary licenses shall be valid for no longer than thirty (30) calendar days from the date of issuance.
+A temporary license may be rescinded prior to the conclusion of the thirty (30) calendar day period if the applicant has been determined unsuitable for licensure under applicable gaming rules.
 Notice of rescission of a temporary license shall be presented to the applicant and the gaming enterprise.

 Article 9.
 Gaming Facility Licenses.

 9.01.
 License Required.
 As set forth in Section 8.02, no person shall conduct Class II or Class III gaming activities within the jurisdiction of the Tribe unless such gaming activity is conducted at a gaming facility licensed by the regulatory agency.
 No license may be issued for any gaming facility that is owned or operated by any person other than the Tribe.
-If a gaming activity is proposed in more than one building at the site of any gaming enterprise, a separate gaming facility license shall be required for each building or location where Class II or Class III gaming is conducted under this ordinance.
+If a gaming activity is proposed in more than one building at the site of any gaming enterprise, a separate Gaming Facility License shall be required for each building or location where Class II or Class III gaming is conducted under this Ordinance.

 9.02.
 Types of Licenses.
-The Tribe may issue each of the following types of gaming facility licenses.
+The Tribe may issue each of the following types of Gaming Facility Licenses:

 a.
 Class II Operations in a Gaming Facility.
 This license shall be required of all gaming enterprises operating one or more Class II gaming activities in each gaming facility.

 b.
 Class III Operations in a Gaming Facility.
 This license shall be required for all gaming enterprises operating any gaming other than Class I or Class II gaming in each gaming facility.
-A Class III gaming license includes the operation of Class I or Class II gaming when so noted on the license application and on the issued license.
+A Class III Gaming Facility License includes the operation of Class I or Class II gaming when so noted on the license application and on the issued license.

 9.03.
 Gaming Facility Application Procedures.
-In order to obtain a gaming facility license, the gaming enterprise requesting such license shall submit an application on the form provided by the regulatory agency.
+In order to obtain a Gaming Facility License, the gaming enterprise requesting such license shall submit an application on the form provided by the regulatory agency.
 The applicant shall include all of the following information:

 a.
 A description of the gaming activity proposed, including, but not limited to: